 15. Künefe (Kanafeh)

-It is created from angel hair and a Turkish cheese called dil peynir, a local version of mozzarella.
+It is typically created from angel hair and a Turkish cheese called dil peynir, a local version of mozzarella, or you can use basic shredded mozzarella.
 Try to drink a cup of Turkish tea.

-This dish is made out of a thin noodle-like pastry deep-fried and soaked in a sweet, sugar-based syrup before being piled with cheese or nuts and clotted cream.
+This dish is made out of a thin noodle-like pastry deep-fried and soaked in a sweet, sugar-based syrup before being piled with Feta cheese or cream and whole fat milk.

 Kunefe has a crisp surface and a mushy, cheesy center.
-To intensify the tastes, rosewater, lemon juice, and nutmeg are added to the mixture.
+To intensify the tastes, rosewater, lemon juice, and pear sauce are added to the mixture.

 Tulumba tatlısı is a crispy fried pastry famous in Turkey as street food.
 You probably recognize these Turkish pastries as the Turkish version of churros, but they’re even better because they’re covered with sweet lemon syrup!

-Turkish tulumba is one of the sweetest sweets in the world.
+Turkish tulumba is one of the sweetest sweets in Asia, and it definitely should deserve more recognition throughout the world.
 While still hot, the unleavened deep-frying dough balls are fried and soaked in sherbet, a sweet syrup.